4neesh/DevBlog/src/posts/024_JavaGui.md

 </p>
 <p>
 The following business logic is applied to enable the table to reflect the 1st position and final 3 positions in the table:
-Line 8: The <code>editor</code> is instantiated to define the table contents.<br>
+Line 6: The <code>editor</code> is instantiated to define the table contents.<br>
-Lines 9 & 10: The default background and foreground colours are set.<br>
+Lines 7 & 8: The default background and foreground colours are set.<br>
-Lines 12 to 14: A soft background is applied to all even rows for visual effects.<br>
+Lines 10 to 12: A soft background is applied to all even rows for visual effects.<br>
-Lines 15 to 23: The foreground colours are defined based upon the value of the "Pos" column of the row.
+Lines 13 to 21: The foreground colours (red or green) are defined based upon the value of the "Pos" column of the row.
 </p>

 <p>
-Lastly, the implementation of TableCellRenderer is passed into the table through the <code>setDefaultRenderer</code> method.
+Lastly, the implementation of TableCellRenderer is passed into the table through the <code>setDefaultRenderer</code> call from the main method.
 The first argument of 'Object.class' is used to set the default cell renderer for the column class.
 If the table consisted of an entity class, this could be used as the first argument to provide direct access to the class in the renderer.

 ```java{numberLines:true}
     //main method